mozilla/openwebapps/docs/APP_REPO.md

 the logged-in state of the user and allows the user to sign up or register for an account to sync their applications.

-*   `list( <callback> )`
+*   `list( <onsuccess callback>, [onerror callback] )`

-    XXX: should there be a locale argument to list?  where should localization occur?

     List all installed applications.
-The return value is an an array of objects.
-Each object has the following properties:
+The return value is a object which contains the array of [application objects](#app-object) indexed by their origin.

-    `id (string)`: A unique identifier for the application.
-    `installURL (string)`: The url from which the application was installed
-    `installTime (integer)`: The time that the application was installed (generated via Date().getTime, represented as the number of milliseconds between midnight of January 1st, 1970 and the time the app was installed).
-    `icons (object)`: An object mapping strings representing icon size (i.e. '96' or '128') to urls of the actual icon (often data urls)
-    `name (string)`: The human readable (localized) name of the application.
-    `description (string)`: The human readable (localized) description of the application.
-    `launchURL (string)`: The url that the user should be redirected to where the application can be launched.
-    `developer (object)`: An object containing `name` and `url` properties describing the developer of the application

-*   `remove( <id>, <callback> )`
+*   `remove( <origin>, [onsuccess callback], [onerror callback] )`

-    Remove an application from the repository.  `id` is the unique launch URL of the application, and the callback will be invoked after the operation completes.
+    Remove an application from the repository.  `origin` is the origin the application to be removed. onsuccess will be invoked subsequent to the application's removal, or onerror will be invoked and passed an [error object](#error-object) with a code of `noSuchApp` if the specified application doesn't exist.

-*  `saveState( <dashboard identifier>, <stateObject>, [callback] )`
+*  `saveState( <stateObject>, [onsuccess callback], [onerror callback] )`

     Save dashboard specific state into the application repository.
 This function should be used by dashboards to persist context.
-This function is superior to other persistence mechanisms as it allows for the backup and synchronization of a users state, if the user so desires.  `dashboard identifier` could be a guid, or some string which is a reasonably unique dashboard implementation identifier under which the state data will be scoped.
+This function is superior to other persistence mechanisms as it allows for the backup and synchronization of a users state, if the user so desires.

-*  `loadState( <dashboard identifier>, <callback> )`
+*  `loadState( <onsuccess callback>, [onerror callback] )`

-    Load state saved by `saveState`.
+    Load state saved by `saveState`, and returns it asynchronously to the `onsuccess` callback.

-*  `getLoggedInUser( <callback> )`
+*  `getLoggedInUser( <onsuccess callback>, [onerror callback] )`

     Determine whether a user is currently authenticated to the application repository for the purposes of application synchronization.
     The callback takes a single argument which is `null` when no user is logged in, otherwise the argument is a javascript object containing the following properties:

     `userName (string)`: a unique identifier which is meaningful to both the system and the user (i.e. email address).
     `displayName (string)`: a human readable identifier which identifies a user (not neccesarily unique, i.e. first name).

-*  `login( <callback> )`
+*  `login( <onsuccess callback>, [onerror callback] )`

     Cause the application repository to display login UI to the user.
-A callback will be invoked when the process of user authentication is complete and will be provided the same arguments as the callback to `getLoggedInUser()`.
+The `onsuccess` callback will be invoked when the process of user authentication is complete and will be provided the same arguments as the callback to `getLoggedInUser()`.

-*  `logout( <callback> )`
+*  `logout( <onsuccess callback>, [onerror callback] )`

     Logout the currently authenticated user.
 A noop if no user is currently authenticated.
-The callback argument will be invoked when the operation is complete and takes no arguments.
+The `onsuccess` callback argument will be invoked when the operation is complete and takes no arguments.

 #### Application Representation  <a name="app-object"></a>

-XXX
+Wherever *application objects* are returned via the api, they are represented as javascript objects with the following fields:

+    `origin (string)`: The origin of the application (scheme, host, and port) `manifest (object)`: The currently stored version of the manifest of the application.
+    `install_time (integer)`: The time that the application was installed (generated via Date().getTime, represented as the number of milliseconds between midnight of January 1st, 1970 and the time the app was installed).
+    `install_origin (string)`: The origin of the site that triggered the installation of the application.

 #### Error Objects  <a name="error-object"></a>

-XXX
+Errors are returned via callbacks in the API.
+Errors are represented as javascript objects with the following properties:

+    `code (string)`: A short, english, camel cased error code that may be programmatically checked to optimize user facing error displays.
+    `message (string)`: A short, english, developer readable sentence that describes the cause of the error in more specifics.
+Useful for debugging and error logs.

 #### Mobile Considerations